vtjong/Bayesian-Optimization-Ferroelectrics/README.md

 # Basics
 Gaussian process functionality provided by `gpytorch`, bayesian optimization framework provided by `botorch`.
 Acqusition functions were written to fit with the `botorch` API.

+# Preprocessing
+To run the data preprocessing script, simply change 'dir = '/Users/valenetjong/Bayesian-Optimization-Ferroelectrics/data/KHM010_'' in src\preprocess.py and run.
+The processed data will be saved to a subdirectoy processed in the data folder.